-The Advanced Open Water Course is the next step on your scuba journey after Open Water and a course you should do some research on before you jump in!
-And that's what we are here for, let's talk you through what you AOW course will look like.
+The Advanced Open Water Course is the next step on your scuba journey after Open Water, and it’s a course you should do some research on before you jump in.
+We’re here to help by answering all your questions about the Advanced Open Water Course.

 In Open Water, you learned the basics of how to scuba dive.
-In Advanced, you are enhancing your skills, and learning how to think and act like a diver.
-It's the opportunity to gain more experience, continue your diving education and sample different scuba specialities under the supervision of an instructor.
+In this progression course, you are enhancing your skills and learning how to think and act like a diver.
+It’s the opportunity to gain more experience, continue your diving education and sample different scuba specialities under the supervision of an instructor.

 The PADI Advanced Open Water Course consists of 5 different adventure dives.
-An ‘adventure dive’ is the first dive of a speciality course.
-With over 26 PADI speciality courses to choose from, the Advanced Course will introduce you to the many different types of diving you can experience.
+An adventure dive is the first dive of a speciality course.
+With many PADI speciality courses to choose from, the Advanced Course will introduce you to the huge variety of different types of diving you can experience.

 If you enjoy the adventure dives, you can pursue them further through speciality training.
 For instance, to obtain a full Wreck Diver Speciality certification, it requires three more dives with the corresponding training.

-If you want to go pro, you can then go on further to complete your Rescue, Dive Master and Instructor certifications!
+If you want to go beyond this course, you can then go on further to complete your Rescue Course, Divemaster and Instructor certifications!

 You do not need to be an advanced diver to take this course, all you need is your Open Water Certification.
 The Open Water Course will give you the necessary core competencies to continue on to the Advanced Course.
 Many students go straight from Open Water to Advanced Open Water and there is no minimum numbers of dives required.

-PADI (Junior) Open Water Divers who are at least 12 years old can step up and enroll in an Advanced Open Water Diver course, with some restrictions.
+PADI Junior Open Water Divers who are at least 12 years old can step up and enrol in an Advanced Open Water Diver course, with some restrictions.
 After completing the Advanced Course they will be certified up to 21m/70ft, and will automatically upgrade to 30m/100ft when they turn 15.

 The course can be done over 2 or 3 days, with up to 3 dives being completed in one day.
 Usually this will consist of 2 dives during the day and a night dive, if you choose the night dive as one of your options.